tytydraco/yessleep/out/Everyone_Has_A_Scudderbilge.md

 It was a creature.
 Naked.
 Humanoid.
 But not human--the proportions were all wrong, the limbs too long and the shoulders hunched strangely, almost batwing-like.

 But it was too far away, and when I saw it, it saw me.
-Stood, a giant of thing, and loped off weirdly with a cry.
+Stood, a giant of a thing, and loped off weirdly with a mournful cry.

 It was very quiet in my little corner of the city.
 I remember I stood there for a long time, just watching the place the creature had left empty.
 Then I decided to follow it.

 I followed the sidewalk at first.
-Managed to catch glimpses of it as it dipped between organdy halls of fog.
-The big pines on the corner of Susan and St. Paul loomed over everything, watched ominously.
+Managed to catch glimpses of it as it dipped between organdy halls of breath-blue fog while the big pines on the corner of Susan and St. Paul loomed over everything, watched ominously.

 At last I came to a strange little yard out front of a strange little bungalow house.
 Vines up every wall, like cobwebs on the windowpanes.
 The creature had loped through this yard, I'd watched it go, and when I saw that the front door was half open, saw the empty darkness inside, I knew I had to follow.